 It’s true that I’m biased, but this is not just an opinion!
 Here are nine fact based reasons why Fairbanks is the best place to see the northern lights, not just in Alaska but arguably in the world!

-When should I plan my trip to see the Northern Lights?
+When is the best time of year to see the Northern Lights?

-- It’s close to the equinox: According to the University of Alaska Fairbanks, the northern lights are out more frequently near the equinox (March 21 and September 21) than they are near the solstice (December 21), though it’s not really understood why
+It’s close to the equinox: According to the University of Alaska Fairbanks, the northern lights are out more frequently near the equinox (March 21 and September 21) than they are near the solstice (December 21)

 How to improve your chances of seeing the Northern Lights during your visit